Best Low Carb Keto Lemon Lush Dessert Recipe

-I love a good lemony dessert, the bright citrus flavors really wake-up my tastebuds.
-And lemon desserts, like this low carb lemon lush, are the perfect refreshing finish to warm weather days.
+I love a good lemony dessert, the bright citrus flavors really wake up my tastebuds.
+And lemon desserts, like this low-carb lemon lush, are the perfect refreshing finish to warm weather days.

-This dessert needs to set for about an hour or so before serving but you can make it up to 5 days in advance so it’s great for serving at parties and gatherings.
+This dessert needs to be set for about an hour or so before serving but you can make it up to 5 days in advance so it’s great for serving at parties and gatherings.